 Wonthaggi Strategic Framework Plan

-The Wonthaggi North East Growth Area Plan 2009, is included as a reference document to the Bass Coast Planning Scheme and also within Development Plan Overlay Schedule 21 and the Municipal Strategic Statement related to the town.
+The Wonthaggi Strategic Framework Plan, is included as a reference document to the Bass Coast Planning Scheme and also within Development Plan Overlay Schedule 21 and the Municipal Strategic Statement related to the town.

-The Wonthaggi Strategic Framework Plan establishes a clear direction for the future physical form of Wonthaggi in that it identifies the preferred location for the various forms of land uses within the township.
+The Wonthaggi Strategic Framework Plan establishes a direction for the future physical form of Wonthaggi in that it identifies the preferred location for the various forms of land uses within the township.
 Wonthaggi consists of a wide mix of land uses including retail, business, residential, community, recreational and environmental uses.
 Economic and population growth has seen Wonthaggi evolve into the primary service centre for the municipality.

-Wonthaggi is specifically mentioned in the Victoria’s Plan Section of Plan Melbourne 2017-2050 which encourages investment in Regional Victoria to support housing and economic growth.
-Wonthaggi is described as a peri-urban town, which is able to provide an ‘affordable and attractive alternative to metropolitan living’.
-Plan Melbourne 2017-2050 goes on to state that ‘most importantly, development in peri-urban areas must also be in keeping with local character, attractiveness and amenity.
-Growth boundaries should be established for each town to avoid urban sprawl and protect agricultural land and environmental assets.

 The commercial land to the south of the Bass Highway has been refined to industrial land to cater for a shortfall of provision in that area, and an oversupply of commercially zoned land.

 Figure 5 Wonthaggi Strategic Framework